belovedpearl/Jan-2023-Hackathon/README.md

 ### Concept

+The project seeks to help its users by identifying some personality and lifestyle spendings that can be cut down to build up savings to achieve a target goal within a desired time.

 ---

 ### Intention

+As highlighted by the theme there is a need for radical change inorder to put more aside and to get more things done financially.
+The project seeks to help users achieve more by setting aside bits of their spendings.
+This is to be done in a fun and engaging way and providing different suggestions on what can be done.

 ---

 ### Audience

----

 Our target audience would be those predominantly feeling the pinch, as a result of the cost of living crisis.
 Communicating in a fun and engaging way is key to how we will respond to our potential user basis's concerns and needs.
-Taking a less serious approach would act as ice breaker, making the world of finace feel a bit more digestable to the every day joe.
+Taking a less serious approach would act as ice breaker, making the world of finance feel a bit more digestable to the every day joe.

+---

 ## Wireframes